willsather/blog/data/authors/default.md

 company: VMware Tanzu Labs
 ---

-i graduated university of minnesota with bachelors in computer science, currently working as a software engineer at vmware. recently, been working building cloud apps, but using this blog to branch out using nextjs / server side rendering.
+i graduated from university of minnesota with bachelors in computer science, currently working as a software engineer at vmware. recently, been working building cloud apps, but using this blog to branch out using nextjs / server side rendering.

 outside of work, i have always enjoyed working on various programming projects. i also love to travel, cook, and cuddle with our two dogs.